Table of Contents

 • Prepare the motion-tracking/VIO system

-Ensure the device tracking error is under control.
-Some EasyAR features like Mega can reduce the accumulated error of the device to some extent, but large local errors can also make EasyAR's algorithm unstable.
-Generally speaking, we expect the VIO drift to be within 1‰.
+Ensure the device tracking error is controlled.
+Some EasyAR features like Mega can reduce the device's cumulative error to some extent, but significant local errors can also make EasyAR's algorithms unstable.
+Generally, we expect VIO drift to be within 1‰.

 • Prepare the display system

-Ensure that when a virtual object with the same size and outline as a real-world object is placed in the virtual world, and its relative transformation to the virtual camera is the same as the corresponding real-world object to the device, the virtual object can be displayed seamlessly on the real object, and moving the device or turning the head will not break the display effect.
-You can refer to the effect of Vision Pro.
+Ensure that when a virtual object of the same size and outline as a real-world object is placed in the virtual world, and its relative transformation to the virtual camera matches that of the real object to the device, the virtual object aligns correctly with the real object.
+Moving the device or turning the head should not break the display effect.
+Refer to the Vision Pro effect as a benchmark.

 • Prepare the device SDK

-Ensure that there is an API to provide external input frame data.
-This data should be generated at two and only two time points in the system, and it is necessary to ensure that there is no misalignment of data.
+Ensure APIs are available to provide external input frame data.
+This data should be generated at exactly two time points in the system.
+Ensure there are no data misalignment issues.

-Import the EasyAR Sense Unity Plugin (package com.easyar.sense) by installing the plugin from a local tarball file via Unity's Package Manager window.
-Extract the HMD extension template (package com.easyar.sense.ext.hmdtemplate) into the Packages directory of your Unity project and rename the Samples~ folder to Samples.
+Import the EasyAR Sense Unity Plugin (package com.easyar.sense) using Unity's Package Manager window via installing from a local tarball.
+Extract the head-mounted display extension template (package com.easyar.sense.ext.hmdtemplate) into your Unity project's Packages directory and rename the Samples~ folder to Samples.

 .